deanlandolt/commons/README.md

 # Javascript Commons

-## What is it?

-A CommonJS shim library

-To be clear: this is NOT "CommonJS" the group, nor is this yet sanctioned by CommonJS.
-This is just a (very early and experimental) sketch of what CommonJS could be: a small library of shims and some default implementations to get users up and running with CommonJS as quickly and painlessly as possible.
+This is a simple library for bootstrapping compatibility into the many nearly compatible implementations that exist.
+It provides shims to make it possible to interoperate with code not designed for compatibility and some modules to make getting started as quick and painless as possible.
+We should all be able to take advantage of the great work poured into the various javascript runtimes and well thought out inside them.

 ## Supported Platforms